Change Strings has been updated last on 08.08.2025 to version number 3.0.0

-Change Strings can batch change or rename most strings, meaning text, in Blackmagicdesign Fusion and Fusion inside DaVinci Resolve.
-These strings are Tool/Node names, expressions, and filepaths.
+Change Strings can batch change or rename most strings, meaning text, in Blackmagic design Fusion Studio and Fusion inside DaVinci Resolve.
+These strings are Tool/Node names, expressions, filepaths and all other text inputs.
 Simply write the text you want to replace (or delete) into the designated Search for and Replace with Text fields.
 Make sure you have all the tools selected on which you want the search and replace operation to be performed and press OK.

-Common tasks like replacing Loaders Filepaths can be greatly accelerated and increasing versions is as simple as clicking a button.
+Common tasks like replacing Loaders Filepaths can be greatly accelerated and increasing versions is as simple as clicking a button when using the Versioning Tab.

 You can download this script here, or in the Downloads area on the next page.
 There you will also find a changelog and legacy versions.
-Change Strings will be available on Reactor in the future.
+Change Strings 3 is also available through Reactor.

-Change Strings 2 is a major update with changes to the default behavior!
+Change Strings 3 is a major update.
 Previous users are encouraged to read the changelog or watch the new features overview.

 Download on Gumroad: